 - It is the responsibility of the Designated Safeguarding Lead/Leadership Team and any external agencies involved to uphold safeguarding criteria thresholds.

 - The sharing of confidential information is restricted to the necessary external agencies.

 - All personal information about children & young people is shared and stored appropriately in accordance with the Data Protection Act, the Freedom of Information Act and Information Sharing Protocols.

-This organisation recognises their statutory responsibility to ensure the welfare of young people and work with the Local Safeguarding Children’s Partnership (LSCP) to comply with it’s safeguarding procedures.
+The organisation recognises their statutory responsibility to ensure the welfare of young people and work with the Local Safeguarding Children’s Partnership (LSCP) to comply with it’s safeguarding procedures.

-This organisation’s Safeguarding and Child Protection Policy shall be adopted by the following:
+The organisation’s Safeguarding and Child Protection Policy shall be adopted by the following:

 - All other bodies working in partnership with the

-This organisation’s Safeguarding and Child Protection Policy should be monitored annually, and a full policy review to occur bi-annually.
+The organisation’s Safeguarding and Child Protection Policy should be monitored annually, and a full policy review to occur bi-annually.
 The following situations may also trigger a review of the policy: